Vartikasinha-mwb/integration-with-mautic-for-wp/README.txt

 **2-Oauth2** - In this process, you need to create API Credentials from Mautic with Oauth 2 then add Mautic base URL, client id, client secret field click on save.
 While you select this authentication type, you will get the option to Authorize your keys.
 Click on the Authorize button and you will be redirected to Mautic and ask for permission to establish the connection.
 Accept the request and your connection will be established.

 = I am not able to create the Oauth 2 API.
-What is the Redirect URL in Oauth 2 API in Mautic WordPress integration? =
+What is the Redirect URL in Oauth 2 API in Integration with Mautic for WP? =

 Start creating a new APP by filling invalid credentials.
 Select OAuth2 for an authorization protocol.
 Enter a new Name for the APP and Redirect URL.
 Your Redirection URL will be: https://your-site-url/wp-admin/